Many across Puerto Rico and the Dominican Republic still have no power or running water as Hurricane Fiona churns toward Bermuda - KTVZ

 “The rooms are empty.
 I had to throw away a lot.
 There’s no electricity or water to wash anything,” Viera told CNN en Español.

-Puerto Rico, meantime, was making some progress on the relief front: President Joe Biden on Wednesday approved a major disaster declaration for the US territory, FEMA said.
+Puerto Rico, in the meantime, was making some progress on the relief front.

+President Joe Biden approved a major disaster declaration Wednesday for the US territory, FEMA said.
 The move allows residents to access grants for temporary housing and home repairs as well as low-interest loans to cover uninsured property losses.

 “This ensures that our people will have access to additional help from FEMA to recover from the damage caused by this event,” Puerto Rico Gov. Pedro Pierluisi said in a tweet.

 But crews have faced setbacks in restoring power.
-Equipment problems have temporarily knocked back offline lines believed to have been repaired, Josué Colón, executive director of the Puerto Rico Electric Power Authority, said Wednesday.
+Equipment problems have temporarily knocked lines believed to have been repaired back offline, Josué Colón, executive director of the Puerto Rico Electric Power Authority, said Wednesday.

 Fiona hit almost exactly five years after Hurricane Maria plunged the island into an extended blackout.

-Across the island, more than 800 people were housed Wednesday in dozens of shelters, according to Puerto Rico’s housing secretary, William Rodriguez.
+Across the island, more than 800 people were housed in dozens of shelters Wednesday, according to Puerto Rico’s housing secretary, William Rodriguez.

 New York City’s mayor has deployed staff from city agencies to Puerto Rico to help officials surveying damage.